 Issue Focus Model

-The Issue Focus Model is the answer for United Ways that desire to be relevant, sustainable, and impactful in today’s competitive climate.
+The Issue Focus Model is the answer for United Ways that desire to be relevant, sustainable, and impactful now and in the future.

-Raise money and then decide how to invest it in broad categories of issues, such as education, income, and health
+Raise money and then decide how to invest it in programs that address broad categories of issues such as education, income, and health.

 1. Focus on One Issue.

-An issue-focused United Way selects a single, pressing issue in their community to focus their efforts on such as poverty, childhood literacy, hunger, the graduation rate, or homelessness.
-This is an issue that United Way can lead, but United Way will not own this issue.
+An issue-focused United Way selects a single, pressing issue in their community to focus their efforts on, such as poverty, childhood literacy, hunger, the graduation rate, or homelessness.
+This is an issue that United Way can lead, but United Way does not address this issue alone.
 Instead, an issue-focused United Way acts as a convener of all local organizations working on this issue.

 2. Establish a Bold Goal.

-After assessing the services and programs available in the community, an issue-focused United Way works with other organizations to identify and fund strategies to impact their Issue.
-Partners are no longer just the partner agencies United Way funds – they’re all of the organizations in the community working on the issue.
+After assessing the services and programs available in their community, an issue-focused United Way works with other organizations to identify and fund strategies to impact the issue.
+Partners are no longer just the partner agencies that United Way funds – they’re all of the organizations in the community working on the issue.

 4. Obtain Diversified Resources.

-With a bold goal and identified strategies to be funded, an issue-focused United Way diversifies its financial resources beyond workplace campaigns to include grants from governments and foundations.
+With a bold goal and identified strategies, an issue-focused United Way diversifies its financial resources beyond workplace campaigns to include grants from governments and foundations.
 Securing grants in addition to the workplace campaign allows issue-focused United Ways to grow their total resources under management.